Matthieu114/React-Chat-App/README.md

 ### Can add a user to a channel
 ![Can add a user to a Channel](../master/appScreenshot/AddUser.png)

+## Important

+we are aware of a problem when first signing in with GitHub oauth that there isnt a correct redirection In case this happens you must go back to the login page and sign in again

 ## Usage

 - To get the best CSS use, Mozilla or Chrome